Get the basics of confined space entry—an industry situation that requires following regulations and protocols set forth by agencies like OSHA.

-Get the basics of confined space entry, an industry situation that requires the following of regulations and protocols set forth by agencies like OSHA.Confined space entry is a specialized situation in construction or another industry where workers must enter a space that has a limited entry and exit and is not meant to be occupied or inhabited by humans.
-Such spaces could include pipes, storage tanks, utility tunnels, electrical vaults, and more.
+Confined space entry is a specialized situation in construction or another industry where workers must enter a space with limited entry and exit and is not intended for humans to occupy or inhabit.
+Such areas could include pipes, storage tanks, utility tunnels, electrical vaults, and more.
 Entering these spaces is dangerous—an average of 92 fatalities occur every year—and requires complying with a host of regulations concerning precautions, testing, ventilation, observation of workers, and a rescue plan.
-See the basics of confined space entry below and Safe Keeper’s safety protection equipment for all of your confined space entry needs.
+See the basics of confined space entry below and Safe Keeper’s safety protection equipment for all your confined space entry needs.

-Is not designed for continuous employee occupancy.
+- Not designed for continuous employee occupancy

-Confined Space PermitSome confined spaces require a permit to ensure that safety protocols are being followed.
-A “permit space” is one that meets the definition of a confined space and includes one or more of the following:
+Some confined spaces require a permit to ensure safety protocols are in place.
+A “permit space” meets the definition of a confined space and includes one or more of the following:

-Contains or has the potential to contain a hazardous atmosphere.
+- Contains or has the potential to contain a hazardous atmosphere

-Contains a material that has the potential for engulfing the entrant.
+- Contains a material that has the potential for engulfing the entrant

-Has an internal configuration that might cause an entrant to be trapped or asphyxiated by inwardly converging walls or by a floor that slopes downward and tapers to a smaller cross section.
+- Has an internal configuration that might cause an entrant to be trapped or asphyxiated by inwardly converging walls or by a floor that slopes downward and tapers to a smaller cross-section

-Contains any other recognized serious safety or health hazards.
+- Contains any other recognized serious safety or health hazards

-Safe Keeper offers a line of confined space entry equipment that is required to enter and exit a confined space safely.
-From wire rope Self Retracting Lines (SRLs) and tripods for lowering workers into confined space to personal harnesses, Safe Keeper has all the gear to meet your confined space entry needs.
+Safe Keeper offers a line of confined space entry equipment for entering and exiting a confined space safely.
+From wire rope Self Retracting Lines (SRLs) and tripods for lowering workers into confined spaces to personal harnesses, Safe Keeper has all the gear to meet your confined space entry needs.